 Moving home is a big step but the experienced legal team at Lanyon Bowdler can manage every part of the conveyancing process, to make everything as easy and as straightforward as possible for you.

+Our Property Lawyers are experts in their field and members of the Law Society's Conveyancing Quality Scheme.
 We have a highly experienced team of conveyancing solicitors who can provide expert legal advice on all property matters, including:

 We understand the importance of good communication and will keep in regular contact with you to provide updates and reassurance about the progress being made.
 We are on hand to answer any questions and pride ourselves on quick response times so that you are not kept waiting.